 And referrals, of course, are the top performing source of hire externally – meaning that at an average company, internal hires and referrals will make up between 70-80% of all sources of hire – despite the fact that only around 15% of an average employers’ talent budget is dedicated to investing in either discipline.

 This is a big miss, but one that’s easily correctable.
 This is especially true given the preponderance of empirical and quantitative evidence supporting this strategic switch in source of hire allocation – and overall TA spend.
 It may seem counterintuitive at first but it makes perfect sense when you consider what happens when organizations invest less heavily into their internal recruiting programs while continuing to expect seniority levels to rise across departments on average every two years, according to McKinsey research.

 The responsibility for internal recruiting is shared among the HR department, managers and employees.
 Internal recruitment starts with an organization’s commitment to a talent sharing mindset that creates continuous development opportunities for employees across roles, projects or gigs within their current jobs.

 That means managers need to have deeper conversations with their teams about what they can expect from them in future assignments; including how this may impact career paths over time.

 Managers should also be intentional about modeling transparency by regularly updating senior leadership on hiring successes and challenges so expectations are aligned around the needs of the company versus individual ambitions.

 And finally, employees must prepare themselves by recognizing that mobility will happen as part of working at your organization – both internally and externally – which includes keeping skillsets up-to date and encouraging cross-training opportunities as well as cross-functional collaboration as possible.

 Give us an hour, and we’ll give you actionable tips, tricks and takeaways to transform talent mobility.
-Register now for this exclusive event, as seats are limited – and this is one conversation that no talent leader can afford to miss.
+Watch on-demand.